lifeomic/react-vis-network/README.md

 );
 ```

-**NB:** Because this is a positioned html element, it can recieve form events like `clicking` and inputs.
+**NB:** Because this is a positioned HTML element, it can recieve form events like `click` and `input`.
 While fairly performant in positioning and rendering, it can be straining if many nodes have decorators and should be used sparingly.
 For static (non-interactable) content, it would be better to use a `component` with a changing prop to re-render it.

 ### < Edge />

 An `Edge` represents a [vis.js edge](http://visjs.org/docs/network/edges.html) and connects nodes together.

 Edges accept all of the [options](http://visjs.org/docs/network/edges.html#optionTable) vis exposes for edges as props.
-One specialy note, vis doesn't require that edges have an `id`, react-vis-network does in order to keep the network updated.
+One specific note, vis doesn't require that edges have an `id`, react-vis-network does in order to keep the network updated.

 ### < ClusterByConnection />

 A `ClusterByConnection` is a representation of a [vis.js cluster](http://visjs.org/docs/network/#methodClustering).
 This particular cluster implementation collapses all nodes around, and including, it's `rootNodeId` into a cluster.

 `ClusterByConnection` takes all props that `Node` does including `component` and `decorator`.